Assorion/FNF-Assorion-Engine-Mirror/README.md

 Assorion Engine is a simple and minimal Friday Night Funkin' engine with a focus having the tiniest and easiest to mod source code possible in a HaxeFlixel-based engine.
 Every source file has had work done to it, so the code will look completely different to the base game source code.

-The main goal was to create an engine that can have complete control over the codebase, where making big changes will not cause (m)any unintended side effects.
+The main goal is to create a dynamic and malleable codebase, where making big changes will not cause (m)any unintended side effects.
 As such, Assorion Engine doesn't have many features that are standard for other engines; Things such as Discord RPC, cutscenes, or mods folder capabilities.
-The idea is that the code is so small and easy to modify, that adding in the specific functionality that a mod requires wouldn't be hard at all.
+Since said features are often not used in every mod released, it makes more sense to only implement what a specific mod requires.

 ## ⚡ | Why choose Assorion Engine?